The Snoozeletter @ snzltr.blogspot.com

 Ladies, avert your eyes. 😉

 Andy Sipowicz (played by Dennis Franz on NYPD Blue) complained frequently about his "prost(r)ate," to comic effect.
 The real "prostate" is a small, walnut-shaped organ below the bladder and in front of the rectum in men.
 Over time, it commonly becomes enlarged, which occurs in only eight percent of men aged 31 to 40.
 However, after age 70, approximately EIGHTY to NINETY percent of men develop Benign Prostatic Hyperplasia (BPH), which causes some annoying symptoms: (1) urinary frequency goes up, (2) increased urinary urgency, (3) trouble starting urination, (4) weak or interrupted urination, (5) dribbling at the end of urination, (6) frequent urination during sleep periods, (7) urinary leakage.
 Among other things.
 Michael Douglas, in The Kominsky Method, was also dealing with BPH issues, and the show attempted to offer treatment suggestions.
-Over the past few months, I've tried Flomax, Beta Sitosterol, Stinging Nettle, Zinc, Pumpkin Seed and Saw Palmetto, but nothing has helped... until I discovered Lycopene, which is derived from tomatoes.
+Over the past few months, I've tried Flomax, Beta Sitosterol, Stinging Nettle, Zinc and Saw Palmetto, but nothing has helped... until I discovered Lycopene, which is derived from tomatoes.
 Not a cure-all, but helpful.
 Full disclosure: I have no affiliation with the Lycopene company.
 I'm just posting this admittedly subjective opinion as a public service.

 800x949